 It is the responsibility of the PI to ensure that their sponsored program account is not overspent.
 On occasion expenditures for a particular project may exceed the funds received or awarded.
 In such instances, the PI must take appropriate action to address the overdraft condition, and to provide the OGA with an explanation of how the overdraft will be corrected

 The purpose of this procedure is to limit the amount of overdraft on a sponsored project account and to outline administrative procedures covering special situations.

-The OGA will send notification to OSPR indicating the amount of over-expenditure and the possibility of the account being closed.
-Such notification should prompt immediate response by OSPR to inform the OGA of additional funding or extension.
-OSPR shall forward copies of all correspondence to the PI.
+The OGA will send notification to SPRS indicating the amount of over-expenditure and the possibility of the account being closed.
+Such notification should prompt immediate response by SPRS to inform the OGA of additional funding or extension.
+SPRS shall forward copies of all correspondence to the PI.

 Over-expenditures remaining in an account at the end of the approved time period will be charged to the operating budget of the Department, Dean, Director or Vice President, or the appropriate cost share account.